-Air-gun testing, the most common method used for seismic tests, produces powerful sound waves that are louder than a Saturn V rocket during launch – the rocket that sent people to the moon, which also produced one of the loudest sounds ever recorded, capable of melting concrete and setting grass on fire by sound alone.
+Air-gun testing, the most common method used for seismic tests, produces powerful sound waves that are louder than a roaring jet engine.
 Because sound waves travel four times faster in water than in air, air gun blasts may be picked up on monitors located thousands of miles away.
 Sound waves associated with offshore fossil fuel exploration and active production have been shown to disrupt whales’ foraging patterns and even to halt migration at long distances, as whales avoid going near noisy oil derricks.
 Exposure to noise is also associated with elevated stress levels; right whales depend on low-frequency acoustic signals to communicate over vast distances, but a single seismic air-gun survey can raise background noise levels 100-fold for weeks or even months, drowning everything else out.

 The blasts also destabilize the food web, which can further affect the right whale’s chance at survival.
 A 2017 study found that, not only do air guns make the ocean a whole lot louder, but the pulses are also lethal to krill and other kinds of zooplankton that right whales depend on for food, killing more than half of the zooplankton over a nearly 2 square mile area around the blast.